Kompagnistræde 11: Jens H. West and the new building

 The building was destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
-The present building on the site was constructed in 1797–98 for mailman Jens Hansen West (1743–1808), Ge was a soc-alled "Norwegian mailman" who operated the mail coach between Copenhagen and Kristiania.
+The present building on the site was constructed in 1797–98 for mailman Jens Hansen West (1743–1808).
+He was a so-called "Norwegian mailman" who operated the mail coach between Copenhagen and Kristiania.
 On 4 October 1773, he had married Cathrine Lindorph.
-She died in labour with the second child in 1886.
-On 10 September 1777, he was then married to her sister Anne Elizabeth Lindorph.
+She died in labour with their second child in 1886.
+On 10 September 1777, he married her sister Anne Elizabeth Lindorph.
 The building was not his first construction project.
 Back in 1791, he had thus constructed the building at Springgade No. 13 (now Pilestræde 55, demolished).

-On 16 April 1800, West's daughter Catharina Laurentine West married to Axel Kehlet.
-Kehlet was a theology student who had until then been lodging with a beer seller in basement of her father's building.
+On 16 April 1800, West's daughter Catharina Laurentine West married Axel Kehlet.
+Kehlet was a theology student who had until then been lodging with a beer seller in the basement of her father's building.
 After the marriage, Kehlet discontinued his studies and established a candle workshop in the building.

 Jens West's property was home to four households at the 1801 census.
-Jens West resided in one of the apartments with his wife Elisabeth (née Lindorff), their three youngest children (aged 17 to 21) and one maid.
-Axel Kehlet and Catharina Kehlet (née West, 1777-) lived in another apartment with their one-year-old daughter Marie West Kehlet.
-Erich Bekker, an auditor, resided in a third apartment with his wife Johanna (née Dinesen= and one maid.
+West resided in one of the apartments with his wife Elisabeth (née Lindorff), their three youngest children (aged 17 to 21) and one maid.
+Axel Kehlet and Catharina Kehlet (née West, 1777–) lived in another apartment with their one-year-old daughter Marie West Kehlet.
+Erich Bekker, an auditor, resided in a third apartment with his wife Johanna (née Dinesen), and one maid.
 Anders Pedersen, a beer seller (øltapper), resided in the basement with his wife Karen Andersen, their three children (aged two to six), six lodgers (four students, a widow with a pension and a man from the Poor Authority) and two maids.
-One of the lodgers were Axel Kehlet's brother Reimar Kejlet /1774-1856(.
+One of the lodgers were Axel Kehlet's brother Reimar Kejlet (1774–1856).